gennaroprota/breeze/readme.md

 care of running the initialization script on any file you create in `BREEZE_ROOT` or in any subdirectory.

-If you use Emacs, please contribute something analogous to `breeze.vim` for that editor.
+If you use another editor, please contribute something analogous to `breeze.vim` for that editor.

 # Git commit message template